Barapasaurus

-Barapasaurus (/bəˌrɑːpəˈsɔːrəs/ bə-RAH-pə-SOR-əs) is a genus of basal sauropod dinosaur from Early Jurassic rocks of India.
+Barapasaurus (/bəˌrɑːpəˈsɔːrəs/ bə-RAH-pə-SOR-əs) is a genus of basal sauropod dinosaur from Jurassic rocks of India.
 The only species is B. tagorei.
-Barapasaurus comes from the lower part of the Kota Formation, that dates back to the Sinemurian and Pliensbachian stages of the early Jurassic.
+Barapasaurus comes from the lower part of the Kota Formation, which is of Early to Middle Jurassic in age.
 It is therefore one of the earliest known sauropods.
 Barapasaurus is known from approximately 300 bones from at least six individuals, so that the skeleton is almost completely known except for the anterior cervical vertebrae and the skull.
-This makes Barapasaurus one of the most completely known sauropods from the early Jurassic.
+This makes Barapasaurus one of the most completely known sauropods from the Early Jurassic.